1958 Westover Air Force Base KC-135 crash: Operation

 On June 27, 1958, four KC-135s assigned to the 4050th Air Refueling Wing, Eighth Air Force at Westover Air Force Base would seek to break two New York City to London speed records.
 One pair would attempt to break the record for the fastest non-stop round trip from New York to London.
 These planes would cross over New York's Idlewild Airport, circle London, then land at Floyd Bennett Field in Brooklyn around noon.
-The other pair would attempt to break the record for New York to London, stop and refuel at refuel at RAF Brize Norton, then immediately attempt to break the London to New York record.
+The other pair would attempt to break the record for New York to London, stop and refuel at RAF Brize Norton, then immediately attempt to break the London to New York record.

 Accident

 The first plane, Alpha, took off from Westover at 11:52 p.m. on June 26.
 The second, Bravo, took off at 12:07 a.m..

 At 12:30 a.m., Lt.
 Col. George Broutsas, commander of the third plane, Cocoa, received take-off clearance.
 He acknowledged the tower, moved his throttles up, released his brakes, and began to roll.
 The aircraft slowly picked up speed and left the ground at the proper spot.
-However, it struggled to gain altitude and struck a tree top 4100 ft from the end of the runway, which caused the KC-135's right wing to dip and dig into the ground.
-Its uplifted left wing struck some high-voltage power lines and the plane skidded across a cornfield and the Massachusetts Turnpike before exploding.
+It struggled to gain altitude and struck a tree top 4100 ft from the end of the runway, which caused the KC-135's right wing to dip and dig into the ground.

+Its uplifted left wing struck high-voltage power lines and the plane skidded across a cornfield and the Massachusetts Turnpike before exploding.
 The aircraft, which was heavy with fuel for the non-stop trip to London, sprayed jet fuel as it hit the ground, which set fire to the roadbed, a barn, and the surrounding woods.

 The flight of the fourth KC-135 was canceled after the accident.
 The two already in the air, Alpha and Bravo, continued to London and broke the world record.
 Alpha reached London in 5:27:42.8 and Bravo arrived in 5:29:37.4, shattering the previous record of 7 hours, 29 minutes.
 Rather than immediately returning to New York, they landed outside London and stayed there until June 29.

 The crash was the first involving the Boeing KC-135 Stratotanker, which had flown over 7.8 e6mi without accident.